 Following numerous meetings with key personnel in the local community and a lot of asset mapping, gaining credibility and hard work for Ann, Dementia Friendly Communities CIC was finally established in 2012.

 Between 2012 and 2014, many of DFC’s activities were coordinated by a number of task groups, each made up of individual stakeholders and representatives from local service providers volunteering their time.
 Some tasks groups help to establish DFC’s identity, website and strategy for raising awareness of dementia within the local communities.
-Others coordinated the development of a number of projects, including our Freedom to Roam GPS trial and Zest For Life group who organized an annual awareness event each year until 2015.
+Others coordinated the development of a number of projects, including our Freedom to Roam GPS trial and Zest For Life group who organised an annual awareness event each year until 2015.

 After receiving funding from Life Changes Trust in 2015, DFC was able to rely less on volunteers and take on more staff.
 Our activities are now more project-based with work being carried out by the staff who form and consult task groups as and when they are required.